grssnbchr/categorical-spatial-interpolation/analysis/index.md

 This can be elegantly achieved using `dplyr` syntax, namely `group_by` and `summarize` without arguments.

-I also don't need highly granular geometries because the map is going to be plotted rather small-scale.
-So I use `sf`'s `st_simplify` to apply a simplification algorithm.
+I also don’t need highly granular geometries because the map is going to be plotted rather small-scale.
+So I use `sf`’s `st_simplify` to apply a simplification algorithm.

 ``` r